Protecting Your Mental Health in Today’s World

-Mental health has a variety of meanings but the general one is that mental health is the cognitive, behavioural and emotional well-being of individuals.
-Everyone tends to develop mental health disorders regardless of age, sex, income or ethnicity.
+Mental health has a variety of meanings, but the general one is that mental health is the cognitive, behavioural, and emotional well-being of individuals.
+Everyone and anyone have the tendency to develop mental health disorders regardless of age, sex, income, or ethnicity.

 Factors that Contribute to Mental Health Illness